Comparison guide

 The useful sequence

 Keep the trusted tool.
-Add the proof loop.
+Add the progress loop.

 The aim is not to replace every resource a family already trusts.
 The aim is to make the next study block easier to choose and easier to evaluate.